 The London Idea was created to celebrate the legacy of Adam London, a 2011 graduate of the University, majoring in Organizational Studies.
 He was an innovative ideator, a passionate creator, and an avid explorer.
 The London Idea Foundation’s partnership with BLI continues Adam’s work connecting people and ideas.

-The BLI and The London Idea are thrilled to announce the 2019 TLI team - Host Your Voice!
+The BLI and The London Idea are thrilled to announce the 2020 TLI team - Blueprints for Pangaea!

-- At least one team member must be a BLI Fellow who has completed, or is currently enroled in ALA 170 or 175.
+- At least one team member must be a BLI Fellow who has completed ALA 170 or 175, or is currently enrolled in ALA 175.

 - All team members must be undergraduates in good academic standing who are enrolled at the U-M through December 2020.